whamcloud/Online-Help/docs/Contributor_Docs/cd_Installing_IML_On_Vagrant.md

 ## Adding Servers

 You should now be able to see IML when navigating to [https://localhost:8443](https://localhost:8443).
 Click on the login link at the top right and log in as the admin user (password: lustre).
-Next, go to the server configuration page and add the following servers:
+After logging in, go to the servers page by selecting the following:

+> Configuration -> Servers

+Click the `Add Servers` button and enter the following hostlist expression:

 ```bash
 mds[1,2].local,oss[1,2].local
 ```

-This will take some time (around 20 to 30 minutes) but all four servers should add successfully.
+Click the `Next` button and all servers will be verified for installation.
+After verifying all servers, proceed to the profile selection screen.
+Select the appropriate profile based on the setup type:

+{% include profile-list.md %}

+Finally, select the `Proceed` button and the servers will be configured based upon the selected profile.

 ## Configuring Interfaces